 D. AIRPORT BUSES, PARKING, SHUTTLES, AND TAXIS

-Travelers departing from Manchester-Boston Regional Airport are required to use the most reasonable parking available while on USNH business.
+3. Travelers departing from Manchester-Boston Regional Airport should use the most reasonable parking available while on USNH business.

-Travelers should use complimentary shuttle service to and from the airport if provided by hotels or conferences.
-Lacking such service, travelers should use regularly-scheduled shuttles, buses or taxis between airports and hotels.
+4. Travelers should use complimentary shuttle service to and from the airport if provided by hotels or conferences.
+Lacking such service, travelers should use other non-extravagant transportation such as regularly-scheduled shuttles, ride share services, buses, or taxis between airports and hotels.
 Auto rentals should be considered only in the absence of less expensive modes of transportation providing reasonable convenience.
-Documentation of reasons why lowest-cost mode of transportation was not used is required when requesting payment for more expensive method with recognition given to the value of an employee's time.

-Travelers not using a USNH Purchasing Card are required to pay for plane and train tickets personally.
-They will be reimbursed after the trip for the actual cost of the tickets or the lowest rate available (as detailed in Procedure 7-003 Approved Travel Agency, Section A or B, whichever is less).
+1. Travelers not using a USNH Purchasing Card are required to pay for airfare and other airport transportation costs personally.
+They will be reimbursed after the trip for the actual cost or the lowest rate available whichever is less.